adarshku7/TOXIC-COMMENT-CLASSIFICATION/README.md

 The primary data for the competition is, in each provided file, the comment_text column.
 This contains the text of a comment which has been classified as toxic or non-toxic (0...1 in the toxic column).
 The train set’s comments are entirely in english and come either from Civil Comments or Wikipedia talk page edits.
 The test data's comment_text columns are composed of multiple non-English languages.

-Dataset have 223549 rows and columns 8
+Dataset have 223549 rows and  8 columns

 columns are:

-id - dentifier within each file.
+1. id - dentifier within each file.

-comment_text - the text of the comment to be classified.
+2. comment_text - the text of the comment to be classified.

-toxic : whether or not the comment is classified as toxic
+3. toxic : whether or not the comment is classified as toxic

-severe_toxic
+4. severe_toxic

-obscene
+5. obscene

-threat
+6. threat

-insult
+7. insult

-identity_hate
+8. identity_hate

+Flowchart :

 ![Screenshot](flow.jpeg)